by: Eric Buchanan [ ]

 Originally published on:

-Legend Productionís Humvee TOW Turret set (LF3D007)contains the complete turret and components of the system that attach to it to convert Academyís M1151 (kit 13415), into the exterior an M1167.
-This kit is meant to be combined with LF3D006, which is the TOW Missile rack for the M1167.
+Legend Production’s BGM-71 TOW Set contains the complete dismounted TOW missile system including two tripods and two launchers, each containing a different type of missile.
 The kit was mastered by Peter Samofalov who is known for his past work with Live Resin and from his storefront on Shapeways.
-The kit is the result of a collaboration between Peter and Legend to produce a line of 3D mastered figures and conversions.
-The TOW ITAS sight and FCS are an evolution of those parts that he sells on Shapeways.
+The kit is the result of a collaboration between Peter and Legend to produce a line of 3d mastered figures and conversions.
+With the exception of the tripods, everything in this set is an evolution of those parts that he sells on Shapeways.
 He has recently expanded his offerings on Shapeways to include TOW missile tubes, crates and empty launcher tubes.

-This will be a full build review of the multimedia kit Humvee TOW Turret set (LF3D007).
+This will be a full build review of the multimedia kit.
 The kit contains parts in resin, brass wire, and insulated wire.
-The kit comes packaged in Legendís typical end opening card stock box with the parts in small zipper bags.
+The kit comes packaged in Legend’s typical end opening card stock box with the parts in small zipper bags.
 The black box has a photo on it of a rendering of the kit.

 1 Insulated Wire

 The instructions are typical of Legend.
-There is a single sheet of glossy, A4 sized magazine like paper that is printed on both sides with photographs and renderings of the kit.
-There are three exploded views that show all of the parts required for each of the three sub-assemblies, the turret, the launcher and the secondary weapon.
+There is a single sheet of glossy, 8 ¼” wide by 4 ¾” high sized magazine like paper that is printed on both sides with photographs and renderings of the kit.
+There are exploded views that show all of the parts required for each of the sub-assemblies, the folded tripod, the launcher, sight and deployed tripod.
 The rest of the instructions are a combination of photos of the parts and renderings with arrows to show which parts go where.
 There are part numbers on the instructions but there are no numbers on the parts or on the pour blocks.
 All parts identification must be done by comparing the parts to the exploded views.
-Parts placement isnít always clear so you will need to carefully study the instructions and actual photos of the real equipment.
+Parts placement isn’t always clear so you will need to carefully study the instructions and actual photos of the real equipment.
 Legend also has a series of photos and renderings of the kit available on their site that show different rendered views of an assembled kit.

-The turret kit comes with the complete turret, the missile launcher and sight, and a secondary weapon for self-defense.
+The kit comes with a folded tripod, a deployed tripod, the traversing unit, missile launcher, improved target acquisition system (ITAS), a lithium ion battery and the Fire Control System (FCS).
 The pour blocks on the parts are attached with numerous, large contact points that require very careful cleanup.
 There were a few very small air bubbles visible where the pour plugs were attached.
-The main sight, part #26, has very delicate rib detail.
+The main sight, part #7, has very delicate rib detail.
 The pour block on this part is attached along a face that has these ribs.
 I have no idea how this can be cleaned up preserving the detail.
-Part #26 should have been broken down into more than one piece.
-Another thing to note is that many of the flat parts have ribs that extend from the pour block along a flat face.
-These ribs are difficult to remove in some cases because they run close to required detail.
-The ribs are added by Legend to lessen any chance of warping that may occur after the parts are removed from their molds.
-There is no visible curvature to any of the parts as Iíve seen on Legend kits in the past.
+Part #7 should have been broken down into more than one piece.
+There is no visible curvature to any of the parts as I’ve seen on Legend kits in the past.
 There are also numerous triangular ribs added to strengthen detail.
 Careful study of the real thing is the only way to guarantee you remove the correct material.
 The smaller parts have small attachment points which are easy to remove.
-There are large areas that need to be removed from the large openings of the turret hatch opening and turret ring.
-The main turret ring has a disc of resin over the opening that has no clear demarcation between the part and the disc.
-The disc attaches where the turret ring has fine toothed detail.
-It was impossible to tell how much material to remove and once removed the tooth detail is completely wiped out.
-There had to be a better way to add a disc to this part.

 This kit is solid offering from Legend.
 It has great detail and was moderately easy to build.
-I highly recommend it to anyone who wishes to add an M1167 to their HMMWV to their collection.
-When combined with LF3D006, the TOW missile rack, a mostly complete M1167 can be built.
+I highly recommend it to anyone who wishes to build a dismounted TOW missile system or upgrade the Tamiya M1046 with the newest system.